runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/word.md

 ----------------

 Some important numbers that are referred to often during execution.
-These can be used for pattern-matching on the LHS of rules as well (`alias` attribute expands all occurances of these in rules).
+These can be used for pattern-matching on the LHS of rules as well (`alias` attribute expands all occurrences of these in rules).

 ```k
     syntax Int ::= "pow5"   [macro] /* 2 ^Int 5   */